vgvassilev/clad/docs/userDocs/source/user/reference.rst

    Please refer this to know more about the reverse mode automatic differentiation.
-   For now it is enough to know that generally reverse mode AD is more efficient than the forward mode AD when there are multiple input paramters.
+   For now it is enough to know that generally reverse mode AD is more efficient than the forward mode AD when there are multiple input parameters.

    ::